20 foods that give you energy

 18. Beans

-Make comforting beans on toast a bit fancier with this vegetarian low-calorie recipe for two.
+Tuck into a comforting bowl of butter bean orzo with the fresh, punchy flavours of harissa and red pepper.
+Or make comforting beans on toast a bit fancier with our vegetarian low-calorie recipe for two.
 The best bit?
 It only takes 20 minutes to make.

 19. Beetroot